Durable Countertop Materials for Busy Kitchens & Bathrooms

 Granite is one of the most popular options for high-traffic areas, and for good reason.
 As a natural stone, granite has been a go-to material for kitchen countertops and bathroom vanities for decades.
 But what makes it ideal for busy homes?

 Durability: Granite is incredibly durable.
-It’s heat, scratch, and stain-resistant, making it perfect durable countertop materials for high-traffic kitchen countertops where heavy cooking and food prep are frequent.
-Spilled liquids, hot pots, or sharp knives won’t easily damage the surface, which is a significant consideration in households with active families or pets.
+It’s heat, scratch, and stain-resistant.
+That makes it a perfect choice for high-traffic kitchen countertops.
+It handles heavy cooking and food prep with ease.
+Spilled liquids, hot pots, or sharp knives won’t easily damage the surface.
+This is especially important for households with active families or pets.

 Maintenance: While granite requires sealing every 1–3 years to protect it from stains, its overall maintenance is relatively low.
 It’s highly resistant to most chemicals and doesn’t harbor bacteria, which is important in kitchens and bathrooms.